How to Prevent and Treat Foot Blisters

 Most runners have suffered from foot blisters at one time or another, and they know that they can be more than just an annoyance.
 Blisters can be extremely painful and may even cause you to cut a run short or keep you sidelined from running for a few days.
 And no one is immune to them.
 No matter how long you’ve been running, you still need to take steps to prevent blisters.

-Below, are my tips and suggestions for how to prevent and treat foot blisters, so you can run without worrying that a painful blister will ruin your run.
+Below, are my expert tips and suggestions for how to prevent and treat foot blisters, so you can run without worrying that a painful blister will ruin your run.

 What Do Foot Blisters Look Like?